-Then discover the Snow Restaurant and Ice Bar.
+Then visit the Snow Restaurant and Ice Bar.
 Both are beautifully decorated dome-like structures, with tables and seats made from ice.
-You’ll never forget the time you ate an Arctic meal in a real-life igloo!
+You’ll not soon forget the time you ate an Arctic meal in a real-life igloo!

 As well as the frozen area, Kirkenes SnowHotel has many warm and cosy corners.
-When you’ve had your fill of ice and snow, you could retreat to one of the wood-clad restaurants in the service building.
+When you’ve had your fill of ice and snow, you could retreat to one of the wood-clad restaurants.

 Stay toasty by the roaring fire in Gabba, or soak up the stunning fjord view through Høyloftet’s floor-to-ceiling window.